EthanMerrill/sailboat-races/README.md

 - add a blog
 - add a contact form
 - add a newsletter
-- Sell Other People's Yacht Club Merch
+- Sell Other People's Yachts Club Merch
 - Add Yacht clubs and their per foot pricing

 # TODO